Special nuclear material

-Special nuclear material (SNM) is a term used by the Nuclear Regulatory Commission of the United States to classify fissile materials.
+Special nuclear material (SNM) is a term used by the United States Nuclear Regulatory Commission to classify fissile materials.
 The NRC divides special nuclear material into three main categories, according to the risk and potential for its direct use in a clandestine nuclear weapon or for its use in the production of nuclear material for use in a nuclear weapon.